 That’s all “I did.”
 And in retrospect, this subtle difference between trying to meditate and simply being with my meditativeness, was key.

 No agenda, no expectations.
 No attempt to awaken into spiritual enlightenment, no desire for being a better person, no trying to get rid of my thoughts, no desire for better focus or sleep or creativity.
 Nothing.

-Just, being with what is- consciously, unconditionally.
+Just, being with what is- consciously, curiously and unconditionally.
 That’s Open Meditation- open to whatever may be.
+Radical acceptance, absolute surrender.

 When people ask me what kind of meditation I teach I say, I don’t really teach any particular method, but that I guide you in becoming meditative within yourself.
 That’s all.
 Along the way, we may invoke an in-the-mind or on-the-mind method, delve into the body or play in awareness…

-but the underlying theme is always openness- being with what is, with no request for it to be any different.
+but the underlying theme is always openness- being with what is, with no requests for it to be any different.